 The type of data used in this study is primary data.
-Data were obtained directly from consumers through the distribution of surveys or questionnaires to second hand clothing buyers in Lubuk Pakam, who were selected as research samples.
+Data were obtained directly from consumers through surveys or questionnaires to second-hand clothing buyers in Lubuk Pakam, who were selected as research samples.

 The population in this research consisted of 93,064 individuals.
 The sample was determined using a random sampling technique based on the Slovin formula.
 In this study, the researcher set an error tolerance of 10% (0.1).
-Based on the Slovin formula calculation, a total of 100 respondents were selected as the sample, involving random selection of consumers purchasing second-hand clothing in Lubuk Pakam.
+Based on the Slovin formula calculation, 100 respondents were selected as the sample, involving the random selection of consumers purchasing second-hand clothing in Lubuk Pakam.